-In his opening speech, His Excellency Ahmed Aboul Gheit, Secretary-General of the League of Arab States, expressed the Arab League’s appreciation to His Highness Sheikh Mohamed bin Zayed Al Nahyan, Crown Prince of Abu Dhabi and Deputy Supreme Commander of the Armed Forces.
+In his opening speech, His Excellency Ahmed Aboul Gheit, Secretary-General of the League of Arab States, expressed the Arab League’s appreciation to His Highness Sheikh Mohammed bin Zayed Al Nahyan, Crown Prince of Abu Dhabi and Deputy Supreme Commander of the Armed Forces.

 He thanked the team, His Highness Sheikh Saif bin Zayed Al Nahyan, Deputy Prime Minister and Minister of Interior, for sponsoring the work of this important conference, which deals with topics of paramount importance in order to achieve development goals in the Arab region.

 He said that the digital economy currently represents an important resource of the global economy, and its importance is proven to be constantly increasing, as all data indicates an acceleration in the growth of the digital economy at rates that exceed the rest of the traditional sectors of the economy, and the contribution of the digital sector is equivalent to 22% of the total global gross product.
 While this percentage drops in the Arab world to only 5%.

 He added that bridging this gap and catching up with the developed countries requires us as Arabs to develop and implement sound and practical policies to advance the digital economy, as investment in this field will allow achieving high and sustainable growth rates that will absorb large numbers of young people looking for job opportunities in many Arab countries, and that After the high unemployment rates following the outbreak of the Corona virus pandemic, despite the exceptional measures adopted by all Arab governments to confront it.